dvtate/postfix-haskell/planning/implementation/lm.md

 - Pointers cannot be on WASM stack because we need to be able to mark and update them
 - Will need associated mutable global `$ref_sp`
 - Size: Probably fixed 1-3 mb, modifyable via compiler flag
+#### Addendum 2022.3.17
+- Upon further [review](../brainstorm/ref_stack_vars.md) it was determined that a second stack is required for storing locals with the original stack being devoted for roots associated with temporary operations
+- Both stacks contain roots and thus all pointers should be marked

 ### User Static Data
 - Used for storing things like string literals and `static_region` + `static_init_byte`